templatus/templatus-hotwire/README.md

 ### Frontend

 - [Hotwire](https://hotwire.io/) for building the frontend without using much JavaScript by sending HTML instead of JSON over the wire
+- [TypeScript](https://www.typescriptlang.org/) for static type checking in Stimulus controllers and other script code
 - [ViewComponent](https://viewcomponent.org/) for creating reusable, testable & encapsulated view components
 - [Slim](http://slim-lang.com/) for writing templates instead of ERB
 - [Tailwind CSS 3](https://tailwindcss.com/) to not have to write CSS at all